Voycawojka/calligro/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/voycawojka/calligro/badge)](https://www.codefactor.io/repository/github/voycawojka/calligro)

 Calligro generates bitmap fonts in the [AngelCode's BMFont](https://www.angelcode.com/products/bmfont/) format.
-Unlike the original BMFont and other tools it doesn't convert TTF but instead generates bitmap fonts from custom images.
+It can be used to convert a TTF but unlike the original BMFont and other tools it can also generate bitmap fonts from custom images.

 The workflow is as follows:
 - generate a Calligro template (which is a .png image)